gbmhunter/blog/content/electronics/components/resistors/_index.md

 R_{total} = R1 + R2
 \end{align}</p>

-This is shown in the diagram below:
+This is shown in {{% ref "fig-resistors-in-series-equivalence-with-equation" %}}.

-{{% figure ref="fig-two-resistors-in-series-equivalent-single-resistance" src="_assets/two-resistors-in-series-equivalent-single-resistance.png" width="669" caption="Two resistors in series is the equivalent of one resistor with the resistance shown by the equation in this image." %}}
+{{% figure ref="fig-resistors-in-series-equivalence-with-equation" src="_assets/resistors-in-series-equivalence-with-equation.webp" width="700px" caption="Two resistors in series is the equivalent of one resistor with the resistance shown by the equation in this image." %}}

 ## Resistor Dividers